VideoCarp/website/readables/programming.md

 * Less widely supported.
 A lot of people will disagree with me here.
 I ignored any advantage or disadvantage that pops up in all 3.
 My advice would be to begin with procedural.
 It's really the simplest.
 Then you can dive into one of the other paradigms once you're experienced enough.

+**In summary: pick what you like and don't worry about it.**

 # Fields to program in
 I'll just list a few popular programming topics.